chris-romerop/backend_smart_planner_demo_rest_api/README.md

 # Smart Planner Demo REST API

-A simple REST API made with Spring Boot to Manage general purpose Projects.
+A simple REST API made with Spring Boot to manage general purpose Projects.
 This is a simple example about how to make a backend using Spring Boot and DynamoDB NoSQL database.